Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ```

 The corresponding reference implementation time of the pilot run is also provided.
-However, it can be neglected if we compare to the time taken by the main algorithm of the ABC-MCMC algorithm and thus it was not counted in the comparisons.
+However, it can be neglected if we compare to the time taken by the main algorithm of the ABC-MCMC algorithm (shown in the following context or, for example, in the Table $1$ of the paper) and thus it was not counted in the comparisons.
 Due to the fact that the parallel computation code returns a list each element of which further contains a list of outputs from each iteration of the pilot run.
 We need to extract each single chain of the parameter by the following code.